Heritsam/project-management/README.md

 ## Running

-- run using the following command
+- Run using the following command
 `php artisan serve`

-- login using
+- Login using
   - username: heritsam
   - password: heritsam